Human error: Performance

 The Custom House in Dublin, which was built the wrong way around (the side facing the Liffey was intended to be the side facing Gardiner Street).

 Human error and performance are two sides of the same coin: "human error" mechanisms are the same as "human performance" mechanisms; performance later categorized as 'error' is done so in hindsight: therefore actions later termed "human error" are actually part of the ordinary spectrum of human behaviour.
 The study of absent-mindedness in everyday life provides ample documentation and categorization of such aspects of behavior.
+Having a sense of awareness is needed to understand when dealing with a potential danger, thus being able to correct it.
 While human error is firmly entrenched in the classical approaches to accident investigation and risk assessment, it has no role in newer approaches such as resilience engineering.

 Categories

 There are many ways to categorize human error: